 This page provides information on the completed interim review of the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health.
-The proposed amendments to the NESCS which the Government recently consulted on are based on findings from this review.

 Scope of the interim review

 During 2014 and 2015 the Ministry for the Environment conducted an interim review of the:

 - Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011 (NESCS) [New Zealand Legislation website]

 The purpose of the review was to assist our understanding of how the NESCS has been working since coming into effect in 2012.